Mark-MDO47/ArduinoClass/02_PersistenceOfVision/Part_C/README.md

 - fill_gradient
 - see https://fastled.io/docs/3.1/group___colorutils.html

-Up until now we have limited the current by having only one of the three color LEDs active.
+Up until now we have limited the current draw by having only at most one of the three colors in each LED active.
 Now we are going to use colors that have all three colors active.
 We use BRIGHTMAX and FastLED.setBrightness() to limit the current draw.

 Put this up with the other #define statements
 ```C